Help - Resale Procedures

 (a) you and your family are eligible to buy an HDB resale flat;

-(b) you have sufficient funds (CPF, cash, housing loan) to buy a flat and you are aware of the restrictions on use of CPF and HDB loan if you are buying a flat with remaining lease of less than 60 years (Banks/financial institutions also consider the lease period of properties in granting home loans);
+(b) you have sufficient funds (CPF, cash, housing loan) to buy a flat and you are aware of the restrictions on use of CPF and HDB loan if you are buying a flat where the age of the youngest buyer and the remaining lease of the flat is less than 95 years (Banks/financial institutions may also consider these when granting home loans);

 (c) you are eligible for an HDB loan and have obtained an HDB Loan Eligibility (“HLE”) Letter or you need to get a bank loan and have obtained a Letter of Offer from a bank/financial institution;